Summary

 Notable Quotes

-"Digitaf changed the way parents experience the early years of their children's childhood."
+"Digitaf changed the way parents experience early childhood by connecting them to affordable municipal services."

 More Videos